 The History of Dreadlocks & their Significance in Jamaica

 This hairstyle appeared after Jamaica’s emancipation in 1838.
 Rastafarianism appeared on November 2nd, 1930, in Jamaica – almost 100 years after the emancipation.
-Those who dreadlocked their hair did so to defy the Euro-centrism forced on ex-slaves. people were also calling it a dreadful, but the term later evolved to the current international term dreadlocks.
-Jamaicans, however, also call them Natty Dreadlocks.
+Those who grew their hair in dreadlock did so to defy the Euro-centrism forced on ex-slaves.
+People were also calling the dreadlocks look dreadful, but the term later evolved to the current international term dreadlocks.
+Jamaicans, however, also call people with locks Natty Dreadlocks.
+These people grow their hair into locks but they are not necessarily part of the Rastafarian Religion.
+In Jamaica, most religious Rastafarians do not like to be referred to as dread or dreadlocks.
+Some Rastafarians go as far as to say, “Dread do dreadful things, Mi a Rasta.”

 The Significance of Dreadlocks in the Rastafarian Culture